whitexpace/honeyOS/README.md

-# XSpace OS
+# Honey OS

-XSpace OS is a small experimental operating system kernel written in Rust.
-It currently boots with the `bootloader` crate and writes `XSpace OS` directly to the VGA text buffer.
+Honey OS is a small experimental operating system kernel written in Rust.
+It currently boots with the `bootloader` crate and writes `Honey OS` directly to the VGA text buffer.

 ## Requirements